tiendu/tiendu.github.io/_posts/2025-03-01-git-worktree-subtree-eng.md

 By leveraging **Git worktree** and **Git subtree**, you can simplify multi-branch development and manage external dependencies more efficiently:

 - **Git Worktree** enables parallel branch development without the need for stashing or multiple clones, keeping your work organized and reducing the risk of lost code.
-- **Git Subtree** offers a unified approach to dependency management, avoiding the complexity of submodules—even if it means a larger repository.
+- **Git Subtree** offers a unified approach to dependency management, avoiding the complexity of submodules-even if it means a larger repository.

 Together, these tools help you maintain a clean, agile, and highly collaborative Git workflow.
 Whether you’re addressing urgent hotfixes or integrating external libraries, these strategies keep you in control and your codebase in top shape.